TharukaSenevirathne/Calculator/README.md

 # CalcMaster

-Welcome to CalcMaster, your go-to online calculator for quick and easy calculations.
+Welcome to QuickCalc, your go-to online calculator for quick and easy calculations.
 Simplify your math tasks with our user-friendly interface and efficient functionality.

 ## Features